 Temporary Relief...
-If you need temporary relief regarding modification of alimony, you may file a Motion for Temporary Support with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(a), or Motion for Temporary Support with No Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(d), whichever is appropriate.
-For more information, see the instructions for those forms.
+If you need temporary relief regarding child support, you may file a Motion for Temporary Support and Time-Sharing with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(a).
+For more information, see the instructions for that form.

 Settlement Agreement...
 If you and the respondent are able to reach an agreement on any or all of the issues, you should file a Settlement Agreement.
-Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1), or Marital Settlement Agreement for Dissolution of Marriage with No Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(2).
-Both parties must sign this agreement before a notary public.
+Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in

+Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1).
+Both parties must sign this agreement before a notary public or deputy clerk.
 Any issues on which you are unable to agree will be considered contested and settled by the judge at the final hearing.

 Final Judgment Form...
-These family law forms contain a Supplemental Final Judgment Modifying Alimony, Florida Supreme Court Approved Family Law Form 12.993(c), which the judge may use.
+These family law forms contain a Supplemental Final Judgment Modifying Child Support, Florida Supreme Court Approved Family Law Form 12.993(b), which the judge may use.
 You should check with the clerk, family law intake staff, or judicial assistant to see if you need to bring it with you to the hearing.
 If so, you should type or print the heading, including the circuit, county, case number, division, and the parties' names, and leave the rest blank for the judge to complete at your hearing or trial.